nsrau/azure-docs.it-it/articles/virtual-machines/workloads/sap/sap-ascs-ha-multi-sid-wsfc-file-share.md

 ## <a name="next-steps"></a>Passaggi successivi

-* [Installation of an (A)SCS Instance on a Failover Cluster with no Shared Disks][sap-official-ha-file-share-document] (Installazione di un'istanza (A)SCS in un cluster di failover senza dischi condivisi): linee guida SAP ufficiali per la condivisione di file e la disponibilità elevata
+* [Installation of an (A)SCS Instance on a Failover Cluster with no Shared Disks][sap-official-ha-file-share-document] (Installazione di un'istanza (A)SCS in un cluster di failover senza dischi condivisi): linee guida SAP ufficiali per una condivisione file a disponibilità elevata

 * [Spazi di archiviazione diretta in Windows Server 2016][s2d-in-win-2016]